logo

 A great tip for helping you to do this effectively is to skim through the entire textbook, chapter by chapter, and use all the headings and subheadings to create an outline of the book – but leaving small gaps between each of these headings.

-Read the textbook from the beginning and fill in each heading at the end of each section – try not to read an entire chapter and then go back to take notes; this can overloading your brain with a whole chapter’s worth of information could mean you forget something important.
+Read the textbook from the beginning and fill in each heading at the end of each section – don’t read an entire chapter and then go back to take notes; moving back and forth between pages can waste time and overload your brain with a whole chapter’s worth of information could mean you forget something important.

 3. Skim for important information